blindnet-io/product-management/user-stories/US-07-Privacy-request-capture-service.md

 **As a** developper from an Organization, using blindnet devkit

-**I want to** configure the privacy computation engine component (from the HLA) in my system with information about server locations, privacy policy, data types, organisation identity etc (cf. list of TRANSPARENCY actions from the [PRIV examples](https://github.com/blindnet-io/product-management/blob/devkit-schemas/refs/schemas/priv/examples.md))
+**I want to** I want it to automatically compute the responses to (at least some) requests such as information about server locations, privacy policy, data types, organisation identity etc (cf. list of TRANSPARENCY actions from the [PRIV examples](https://github.com/blindnet-io/product-management/blob/devkit-schemas/refs/schemas/priv/examples.md))

-**because** I want it to automatically compute the responses to (at least some) requests
+**because** I want to save time and effort

 ### US-07-5-07